 Governors are likely to process Personal Data when they are performing their duties, for example, if they are dealing with employee issues, pupil exclusions or parent complaints.
 Governors will be trained on the school's data protection processes as part of their induction and will be informed about their responsibilities to keep Personal Data secure.
-This includes:
+This includes;

-- Ensure that Personal Data which comes into their possession as a result of their school duties is kept secure from third parties, including family members and friends; - Ensure that they are provided with a copy of the school's Data Security Policy; - Using a school email account for any school-related communications; - Ensuring that any school related communications or information stored or saved on an electronic device or computer is password protected and encrypted; - Taking appropriate measures to keep Personal Data secure, which includes ensuring that hard copy documents are securely locked away so that they cannot be accessed by third parties.
+- ensure Personal Data which comes into their possession as a result of their school duties is kept secure from third parties, including family members and friends - ensure they are provided with a copy of the school's Data Security Policy using a school email account for any school-related communications - ensuring any school related communications or information stored or saved on an electronic device or computer is password protected and encrypted - taking appropriate measures to keep Personal Data secure, which includes ensuring that hard copy documents are securely locked away so that they cannot be accessed by third parties